craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 	- You can cure multiple diseases and neutralize multiple poisons with a single use of Lay on Hands, expending hit points separately for each one.
 - This feature has no effect on undead and constructs.

-##### FS: Interception
+##### FS: Blindfighting
-- When a creature you can see hits a target, other than you, within 5 feet of you with an attack, you can use your reaction to reduce the damage the target takes by 1d10 + your proficiency bonus (to a minimum of 0 damage).
-You must be wielding a shield or a simple or martial weapon to use this reaction.
+- You have blindsight with a range of 10 feet.
+Within that range, you can effectively see anything that isn't behind total cover, even if you're blinded or in darkness.
+Moreover, you can see an invisible creature within that range, unless the creature successfully hides from you.

 ##### Divine Smite
 - When you hit a creature with a melee weapon attack, you may expend a spell slot to deal additional d8s of radiant damage to the target, the number of which is equal to the spell slot level plus one.
 The number of dice increases by an additional one if the target is undead or fiendish.